stil4m/elm-format-download/README.md

+# DEPRECATED

-> Note: This package will be deprecated once `elm-format` is directly installable from `npmjs`.
+> This package is be deprecated due to that `elm-format` is installable from `npmjs`: [https://www.npmjs.com/package/elm-format](https://www.npmjs.com/package/elm-format).

 # elm-format-download